WHERE DO I GET MY FOUR LEGGED FRIEND FROM

 Without a doubt the environment that a puppy or dog is brought up in hugely effects the sort of dog you will end up with.
 If a puppy does not start of life in a neutering, safe, environment with exposure to some sorts of novel stimulus (not scary) in the company of their litter mates and mother (and ideally father though rare), then you or they may well have problems with some behaviour from day one.
 Also if mum or dad is outwardly very aggressive towards you, or hyper nervous, then walk away (there are hereditary genes for such behaviour).

 A good breeder/owner should provide all of the above things, and in my opinion the best place to get a pup from is a private home.
-This can include a professional breeder who uses his home, a home with all the usual sounds and everyday life going on (TRY TO ASCERTAIN THAT THEY ARE ACTUALLY USING THE HOME AND NOT BRINGING PUPS IN FROM A PUPPY FARM FOR YOU TO LOOK AT).
+This can include a professional breeder who uses his home, a home with all the usual sounds and everyday life going on.
+TRY TO ASCERTAIN THAT THEY ARE ACTUALLY USING THE HOME AND NOT BRINGING PUPS IN FROM A PUPPY FARM FOR YOU TO LOOK AT; more about puppy farms later.
 You are most probably acquiring your dog as a pet to live in your house among your family so it makes sense that you acquire your dog from the same sort of place as he or she will already be used to some of the everyday things that they are going to come across in their path through life with you.

 I only recently spoke to the new owners of a collie/labrador puppy, acquired from a farm, he was kept with litter mates and mum which was good but after just two weeks the new owners were having real problems with his nervousness, constantly running away and hiding and nipping quite hard when put under pressure, now collies do have a genetic predisposition to nervousness but the home he came from had a lot to do with bringing out and expressing this gene, although kept with litter mates and mum he had no experience of any novel day to day things and all household noises were freaking him out.
 The new owners said that they thought as he came from a farm surrounded my chickens he would be used to noises and be fine, but really the truth is that he was used to or habitualised to the sounds of chickens and pretty much nothing else.